nadinev6/ev3dev/README.md

 ### Gears

 Gears is an online 3D EV3 simulator developed by the company A Posteriori.
-It uses blockly, Google's block-based coding language, a visual programming language very similar to scratch It also has an editor plugin with a python library that translates block code to python.
+It uses blockly, Google's block-based coding language, a visual programming language very similar to scratch.
+It also has an editor plugin with a python library that translates block code to python.

-Gearsbot allows you to configure a robot, It also automatically imports the associated library to your python file automatically.
+Gearsbot allows you to configure a robot, It also imports the associated library to your python file automatically.
 You can build a fully customisable simulated world.
 There is a virtual arena with a grid map that can be manipulated to your specifications.

  ![picture alt](https://github.com/nadinev6/ev3dev/blob/main/GearsBot_virtual_world.png "Grid Map editor")